 In another Department of Health and Human Services [DHHS] study, 46% of runaway and homeless youth were physically abused and 17% were forced into unwanted sexual activity by a family or household member.
 Some youth may become homeless when their families suffer financial crises resulting from lack of affordable housing, limited employment opportunities, insufficient wages, no medical insurance or inadequate welfare benefits.
 These youth become homeless with their families, and are later separated from them by shelter, transitional housing or child welfare policies (Shinn and Weitzman).

 For more information about HUD Definitions Related to Homeless Youth, click here.

-LGBT (Lesbian, Gay, Bisexual and Transgender) individuals face a particular set of challenges, both in becoming homeless as well as when they are trying to avoid homelessness.
-LGBT persons face social stigma, discrimination and often rejection by their families, which adds to the physical and mental strains and challenges all homelessness persons struggle with.
-Frequently, homeless LGBT persons have greater difficulty finding shelters that accept and respect them.
-LGBT individuals experiencing homelessness are often at a heightened risk of violence, abuse and exploitation compared with their heterosexual peers.
+LGBTQ (Lesbian, Gay, Bisexual, Transgender and Queer) individuals face a particular set of challenges, both in becoming homeless as well as when they are trying to avoid homelessness.
+LGBTQ persons face social stigma, discrimination and often rejection by their families, which adds to the physical and mental strains and challenges all homelessness persons struggle with.
+Frequently, homeless LGBTQ persons have greater difficulty finding shelters that accept and respect them.
+LGBTQ individuals experiencing homelessness are often at a heightened risk of violence, abuse and exploitation compared with their heterosexual peers.
 Transgender people are particularly at physical risk due to a lack of acceptance and are often turned away from shelters.
 In some cases signs are posted barring their entrance.